AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

 4. Copy the wildlife-wrangler_TEMPLATE.sqlite file to your computer, and delete "TEMPLATE" from the copied file's name ("wildlife-wrangler.sqlite").
 5. Copy the wranglerconfig_TEMPLATE.txt file to your computer and delete "TEMPLATE" from the copied file's name ("wranglerconfig.txt").
+Fill out this file.
+Be sure to create a folders named "Input" and "Output" within your designated working directory ("workDir").
+Use "/" at the end of paths (i.e. "C:/Data/").
 6. Set up an account on GBIF.org and enter your credentials into your copy of wranglerconfig.txt.
 7. Download [DB Browser for SQLite](https://sqlitebrowser.org/) or another application for interacting with SQLite database.
+8. Run one of the notebook documents in the "Tests" folder.

 ## Using the Wildlife Wrangler
 The Wildlife Wrangler is a set of tools to facilitate queries and filtering of